Efficient Radiofrequency Sensing with Fluorescence Encoding: Results Discussion

 Measuring spectrally congested responses is perhaps one of the biggest challenges for point-by-point measurement techniques.
 As a specific example, we consider two-state telegraph noise; this phenomenon is ubiquitous in nature, arising in diverse contexts such as ion channels~\cite{neherSinglechannelCurrentsRecorded1976,hamillImprovedPatchclampTechniques1981,mcmanusSamplingLogBinning1987} and enzymes~\cite{luSingleMoleculeEnzymaticDynamics1998,edmanFluctuatingEnzymeSingle1999} in biology, magnetization dynamics~\cite{hayakawaNanosecondRandomTelegraph2021,rahmanReconfigurableStochasticNeurons2024}, and charge transport in semiconductors~\cite{liRandomTelegraphNoise2018}.
 The dwell time for each state reveals the underlying energy landscape of the system, providing powerful new insights.
 Measuring these dwell times, however, is often challenging.
 These processes are stochastic, so time-domain averaging is not possible and requires high-fidelity real-time readout, constraining the sensitivity and/or measurement bandwidth.
 Instead, we consider a frequency-domain approach, since the average dwell time is encoded in the PSD response.
 However, this PSD is centered at DC, making it challenging to measure with coherent methods.

 Here, we demonstrate that the fluorescence-encoding approach can access this rich source of information.
-We apply a synthetic telegraph noise signal to our sample via current delivered to a wire coil (example input traces shown in Fig.~\ref{fig:fig5}a) and measure the resulting PSD.
-As shown in Fig.~\ref{fig:fig5}b, as we decrease the average dwell time, the measured PSD broadens as expected.
+We apply a synthetic telegraph noise signal to our sample via current delivered to a wire coil (example input traces shown in Fig.~\ref{fig:fig5} top row) and measure the resulting PSD.
+As shown in the bottom row of Fig.~\ref{fig:fig5}, as we decrease the average dwell time, the measured PSD broadens as expected.
 We fit the measured PSD traces to:

 where $A$ is the signal amplitude, $T$ is the average dwell time, and $f$ is frequency~\cite{bothOverviewStatisticalModeling2020}.